billal-be/usthb-form-generator/README.md

 ## 🏫 About USTHB

 This application is designed specifically for the University of Science and Technology Houari Boumediene (USTHB) administration to streamline the creation and management of official forms and documents.

-## 📧 Support

-For support and questions, please contact the development team or create an issue in the repository.